BA (Hons) Dance for Commercial Performance

 Location The MGA Academy of Performing Arts, Edinburgh

-This course in Dance is designed to take you from student-in-training right the way through to professional dancer, prepared for everything the industry expects of you as a performer.
+Our three-year course culminating in a BA (Hons) Degree in Dance for Commercial Performance is designed to take you from student-in-training right the way through to professional dancer, prepared for everything the industry expects of you as a performer.

 On this course you will develop core technique and build up a portfolio of dance styles and genres – as solo performer, in duet and in ensemble.
 You will explore the range of opportunities in the dance industry, learning how to recognise and develop your strengths, and how best to represent yourself as a unique performer.

-Studio-based classes develop dance technique and understanding, and you will learn how to unlock the potential of your body, maintain it and promote it.
-Regular core classes in ballet, jazz and contemporary are supplemented by a wide range of styles and skills, from tap and commerical to aerial and gymnastics, taught by our incredible dance faculty and some amazing visiting performers and choreographers from across the industry.
+Studio-based classes develop dance technique and understanding, unlocking the potential of your body and teaching you to maintain it and promote it.
+Regular core classes in ballet, jazz and contemporary are supplemented by a wide range of styles and skills, from tap and commerical to aerial and gymnastics, taught by an exceptionally experienced faculty of dance tutors and guest performers and choreographers from across the industry.
 Alongside productions, presentations and film projects, you will have opportunity to apply your skills in the wider world of performing arts by participating in musical theatre productions, concerts and special events.